This article will show you how to apply proven strategies to grow your B2B sales and revenue.

 It’s a great opportunity to build interest, trust, and loyalty to your brand, so ensure that you make proper use of it to your benefit.

-Especially now that Google Rankbrain and AI are able to rank useful content based on the searcher intent (purpose) and not necessarily on the keywords.
+Especially now that Google Rankbrain and AI are able to rank useful content based on the searcher’s intent (purpose) and not necessarily on the keywords.

 Yes, it’s good news.
 Why?

-Because if you invest a portion of your marketing budget to create high-value content, Google will reward your business will new leads, new customers, and new sales.
+Because if you invest a portion of your marketing budget to create a valuable B2B SEO strategy and publish high-value content, Google will reward your business will new leads, new customers, and new sales.